Text Size

 Ezra 5 does not directly announce the gospel, but it reveals the need and pattern that the gospel fulfills.
 God's people need more than permission to rebuild; they need God's Word to awaken them, God's mercy after sin, and God's protection over restoration.
 The elders confess that exile came because of sin, reminding readers that judgment is not arbitrary.
 In Christ, the greater prophet calls sinners to repentance, the faithful servant obeys where God's people failed, and the true temple is raised up through death and resurrection.

-The gospel announces that God does not merely restart a building project; He restores sinners to Himself through the finished work of Christ and builds them into His dwelling by the Spirit.
+The gospel announces that God does not merely restart a building project; he restores sinners to himself through the finished work of Christ and builds them into his dwelling by the Spirit.

 Formation Aim